Make a donationHow to make a donation online as an individual donorSupport the Louvre | Make a donation | 'Become a Patron!' campaigns

 'Become a Patron!' campaigns

-The Musée du Louvre also extends its warmest thanks to the Société des Amis du Louvre, Parfums Christian Dior, and Moët Hennessy.
+The Musée du Louvre also extends its thanks to LVMH Moët Hennessy – Louis Vuitton for its exceptional sponsorship as well as the Société des Amis du Louvre, the Laplace architecture firm and the Laboratoires Septodont for their support.

 List of donors